jairaj08/SystemUI-Patcher/README.md

 All roms are supported, including aosp, miui, oneui, oos, etc. If it doesn't work for you then report @cool_modules69 on telegram to add support.

 This mod will patch your SystemUI with xmls (or smali, resources,etc) which you place under the folder substratumXML.
-Tested by me from A9-A13, will probably work fine for older and newer android versions.
+Tested by me from A9-A12, will probably work fine for older and newer android versions.
+(A13 - Works on some roms only!!!
+Will be coming with a fix soon)

 Just flash in magisk and reboot.